This is a post about street lighting in Croydon. Well, no one else is going to write it.

-Like the ice fracturing across a frozen pond, the CCS had spread throughout the Borough by way of a complex system of branches and spurs.
+Like the dendritic pattern of ice fracturing across a frozen pond, the CCS had spread throughout the Borough by way of a complex system of branches and spurs.
 Its piecemeal development was poorly documented and therefore not well understood, which created significant difficulties for the recent PFI contractor, Skanska.

 What was clear is that not all street lights were equal.
 Across the network were “feeder” lamp posts upon which other lights depended for their power supply.
 As the PFI programme progressed, it was common for stumps of lamp posts to remain with a “Caution – temporary CCS feeder” notice attached.
 Accidently take one of these out and whole streets could be plunged into darkness.
 Mapping the CCS, and identifying these feeder lights was at the heart of the complexity.

 When undertaking its original replacement programme in the 1950s and early 1960s, Croydon – still an all-powerful County Borough at the time – was clearly able to work within the limitations of the CCS.
 This was not the case in 2011 when the PFI scheme commenced.
 The (by now) ancient CCS was unstable and unreliable and its decommissioning was the only option.
 But it meant the end of an all-pervasive, yet largely unknown, piece of infrastructure that had been central to the Borough’s operation for just over a century.
 A hidden history that will now recede into the past.